tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/README.md

 Original implementation for Hoymiles (Deye Sun) inverts will work in parallel.

-Also the firmware is to large for the two partion system so no over the air flashing is working.

 Tested with model: HMS-800W-2T

+#### Problems

+The firmware is to large for the two partion system so no over the air flashing is working (for now).

+The only real supported inverter by Serial is the 'HMS-800W-2T' because i dont know the other serials-number prefix to recognize them.
+So every other W-Series inverter will be shown as 4-PV input inverter.

+Support of 6T invertes not done yet (some OpenDTU changes are required in UI for that)

 #### Working